 Ask most people in Toronto about what they remember about 2003, and many might remember the crippling power outage that shut down most of the North East in August of that year.
 For me personally, it was the start of Tangentia towards the end of 2003.

-We got our first project which was for a customer in Montreal that wanted us to install an AS2 software on an AS400 and integrate with their JD Edwards ERP system and they wanted it done ASAP.
+We got our first project which was for a customer in Montreal that wanted us to install an AS2 software on an AS400 and integrate it with their JD Edwards ERP system and they wanted it done ASAP.
 With no projects in hand, we had to think fast.
-We asked them if they had their maintenance agreement with IBM upto speed and they said yes.
-Far from installing software on it, neither Mohan or I had ever seen an AS400 server but I felt that if somebody could do it then we should be able to do it as well.
+We asked them if they had their maintenance agreement with IBM up to speed and they said yes.
+Far from installing software on it, neither Mohan nor I had ever seen an AS400 server but I felt that if somebody could do it then we should be able to do it as well.

-Mohan stayed with his uncle as we obviously had not budgeted a hotel and walked into the customer office the next morning.
-We has a few minor hiccups but before the end of the day the software was installed and the customer who was a large apparel manufacturer was transacting EDI purchase orders and invoices seamlessly with Walmart via AS2.
-I spoke to the customer a couple of years later and everything was still working as we had installed!!
+Mohan stayed with his uncle as we obviously had not budgeted a hotel and walked into the customer’s office the next morning.
+We had a few minor hiccups but before the end of the day the software was installed and the customer who was a large apparel manufacturer was transacting EDI purchase orders and invoices seamlessly with Walmart via AS2.
+I spoke to the customer a couple of years later and everything was still working as we had installed it!!

 We got lucky, as in 2003 Walmart was mandating all their vendors to move their EDI from the VAN ( Value Added Network) to AS2 and we got very busy doing these small migration projects all over North America.
 This is the origins of the Tangentia EDI & Ecommerce group that 15 years later has 1000+ customers globally including many Fortune 500 companies that outsource their entire B2B Infrastructure and Order Management to us.

 Somebody wise once said – the harder you work the luckier you get.